-At the same time, she wrote.
+At the same time, she wrote fiction.
 Noiville began with children's books--she is the author of a dozen books for children and young adults, some written under her married name, Florence Hirsch.
 Next, she published a biography of the Nobel Prize-winning American author Isaac Bashevis Singer, for which she received a 2004 Biography Award.
 Then, she published her first novel, La Donation (Stock, 2007).
 In 2009, Noiville wrote a short text, half-essay, half-personal narrative, about capitalism and its excesses, entitled "I went to business school and I'm sorry" (Stock).
 Her books are translated into 11 languages.

 Since 2007, Florence Noiville has hosted "Le Monde des Livres," a literary show on French television channel LCI, as well as presented a weekly radio segment on paperback books.
 In 2007-2008, she was a judge for the Independent Foreign Fiction Prize organized by The Independent and the British Council in London.
 She is the mother of three children.